Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

     The value we need in this example is `154278383` - this corresponds to the job id that was scheduled.

-    Then, inspect the job resource usage.
-There are different tools used for different schedulers.
+    2. Then, use this job ID and the specific job introspection command for your HPC system to view the resource usage of the `GENOTYPE` process:

     === "Gadi (PBSpro)"

-        Use `qstat -xf <job_id>` to query for the resource usage and allocation
+        Use `qstat -xf <job_id>` for a comprehensive summary of job allocation, environment variables, and resource usage:

         ```bash
         qstat -xf <job_id>